 Are you tired of refreshing your lip liner and/or lipstick several times during the day?
 Do the current all day lipstick brands make your lips dry or chapped?
 Would you like a professional opinion regarding the appearance of your lips and what can be accomplished with permanent cosmetics toward a more symmetric and fuller appearance?
 Is your inventory of $20 lipsticks getting financially out of hand and a burden to keep fresh and environmentally clean?
 Are you aware that in 2004 the FDA banned cow brains in lipsticks due to mad cow disease?
 One has to wonder what else is in this pretty container that we would not find ingredient attractive if we were just made aware.
 Do you wish you had some of the natural coloring you had when you were younger?

-See some lip micropigmentation technique:
+See some of our lip procedures

 The application of different lip micropigmentation techniques to the lips allows:

 * Restructuring of the lip shape.

 * Enhance the color of the membrane itself, either partially or totally.